spearwolf/spw-border-waves/README.md

   - [ ] add to README
 - [ ] check/verify cleanup on dispose, disconnect ..
 - [ ] do not render if element is outside of viewport

+## Support

+Need help?
+Please [open an issue](https://github.com/spearwolf/spw-border-waves/issues/new) for support.

+## License

+This project is licensed under MIT.